7 Design Trends That Have Emerged from the Pandemic

 Having good indoor air quality is essential for a healthy home and a healthy family.
 You’ve heard me talk about changing the various filters (HVAC and range hood) throughout your home regularly and about the dangers of radon gas.
 I love that homeowners are listening and are taking the time to improve their indoor air quality.

 If you are concerned about your indoor air quality I suggest getting an IAQ of your home.
-An indoor air quality test will provide a detailed report of what is in your air so you can take the necessary steps to improve your indoor air quality.
+An indoor air quality test will provide a detailed report of what is in your air so you can take the necessary .
 Most IAQ tests provide details on airborne dust, allergens, mould spores, chemical, or formaldehyde issues.

 The way we build and renovate is shifting – and I think that’s a good thing.
 We’re seeing our lifestyle impacted by a major shift in the way everyday life is functioning, so it only makes sense that our homes would follow suit.